kurtosis-tech/kardinal-playground/README.md

    ```
    This command sets up a development version of the frontend alongside the main version.

-6. 🌐 Set up ngrok for the dev instance:
+6. 🌐 Set up nginx for the dev instance:
-   - Kill the previous instance of ngrok if it exists (via ctrl+c)
    - From the output of the previous command, copy the host value (it should look like `dev-[a-zA-Z0-9]+.app.localhost`)
-   - Run a new ngrok instance with this host:
+   - Run a new nginx instance with this host:
      ```
      ./scripts/forward.sh [your-dev-host-value]
      ```
-   - Note the new ngrok URL for accessing your dev instance (this is the second url in the list)
+   - Note the new codespaces URL

 7. 🧪 Interact with the dev version:
-   - Use the new ngrok URL to access your dev instance of the online boutique
+   - Use the nginx nginx URL to access your dev instance of the online boutique
    - Notice how two items are already in the cart as we seeded the dev database for you
    - Browse through the store and add items to your cart in the dev version